Four Generations of Service 1909-2009

 By 1959, Arthur E. Dufresne then manager of the funeral home realized the continuing need for more space and better facilities.
 He added a large room that would hold over 175 people, a casket selection room and a state-of-the-art preparation room.
 He continued to upgrade the facility and the technology until his death in 1967.

 By this time, the third generation of Dufresne’s were in the business.
 Arthur’s son, Arthur V. Dufresne was the director of the funeral home and remained in that position until his brother, David E. Dufresne became the licensed manager in 1972.
 The business continued to expand and upgrade under David and his wife Evelyn Benoit Dufresne and added a large parking lot and a new rear entrance, making the facility completely handicap accessible.

 The fourth generation entered the business in 1991, when David’s son Mark joined his mother and father.
 In 1993 Mark showed his commitment to improving the business by adding a totally computerized system and helping with the development of a newly remodeled casket selection room making casket, vault, urn and clothing selections much easier and more convenient.

-Mark is married to Melissa Lawlor Dufresne and they have two sons, Matthew and Joshua – possibly the fifth generation of Dufresne’s preparing to continue the family business as it enters its second century of service to the families of Cohoes and surrounding communities.
+Mark is married to Melissa Lawlor Dufresne and they have three children, Kylie, Matthew and Joshua – Matthew, the fifth generation of Dufresne’s is preparing to continue the family business as he starts College in the fall.